|

 can often guarantee

-carefully and always monitor for spider mite
+pesticides carefully and always monitor for

-buildup following applications especially in
+spider mite buildup following applications

-susceptible plants.
+especially in susceptible plants.

 Spruce

-Spider Mite Guide (pdf)
+Spider Mite Guide

 Christmas

-Tree Pests (Oregon, 2005) (pdf)
+Tree Pests (Oregon, 2005)

-Adelgids on Conifers
+Adelgids on

 |